kuiper2000/chaos_and_predictability/_sources/week2/week2.md

 ```
 The other key process for the growth of PV is the barotropic instability.
 In barotropic instability, the counter-propagating wave happens in meridional direction rather than the vertical direction.
 Thus, the necessary condition for barotropic instability is the horizontal wind shear.
 Both barotropic and baroclinic instabilities will lead to the exponential growth of PV anomaly, i.e., $\frac{Dq'}{Dt}\sim \mathrm{exp}(\sigma t)$, where $\sigma$ is the growth rate of this system.

 Now, some of you might have noticed the connection between {eq}`eq10` and {eq}`eq5`.
 If we linearize the QG-PV equation by assuming $\mathbf{\bar{u}}\approx U_m$, i.e., the mean flow is dominated by the zonal mean wind, we will find the growth of PV perturbation strongly depends on the existence of wind shear.
-We will walk through the whole derivation in the homework assignment by using Philips two-layer.
+We will walk through the whole derivation in the homework assignment by using Philips two-layer model.

 :::{note}
 Here are a few useful physical connections between the first and the second laws of thermodynamics equation, where potential temperature is the key ingredient.
-From the first law of thermodynamics equation, we know there are two ways to change the internal energy of ideal gas, "heat" and "work" {eq}`eq12`
+From the first law of thermodynamics equation, we know there are two ways to change the internal energy, either through "heat" or "work" {eq}`eq12`

 ```{math}
 :label: eq12